nogicoder/farcry/README.md

 - `victim_username`: username of the player who has been fragged;
 - `weapon_code`: code name of the weapon that was used to frag the other player.

-_Note: the time of a frag is relative to the time the Far Cry engine started.
-It represents the number of minutes/seconds elapsed between the moment when the game engine started and the frags occurred._
+_Note: The time of a frag is relative to the time the Far Cry engine started.
+It represents the number of minutes/seconds elapsed between the moment the game engine started and when the frags occurred._

-_Note: players who joined a match but who hided during all the match, meaning they didn't kill anyone, and they haven't been killed by anyone, don't appear in the frag history at all.
+_Note: Players who joined a match but who hid during all the match, meaning they didn't kill anyone and they haven't been killed by anyone, don't appear in the frag history at all.
 We just ignore them._

 You can download [Far Cry 1.34 on Windows](https://drive.google.com/file/d/1pQ5RFuQ3t669KXd_jV-2KoOONdT6NcY8/view?usp=sharing), [unzip](https://www.7-zip.org/) the archive on the disk of your computer, and run the executable `./Bin32/FarCry.exe`.